Noisy Beeping Networks: Simulation of message passing protocols over networks

 \subsection{The Simulation}

 We now show how to simulate a CONGEST(B) protocol over the noisy beeping $BL_\eps$ model.

 The simulation idea is as follows (cf.~\cite{BBDK18,ABLP89}).
 We first employ a 2-hop coloring over the network.
-Next, each node associates the identities of its neighbours (i.e., their port number) with their color.
-The 2-hop coloring allows us to avoid collisions through time-division, allowing exactly a single ``color'' to beep at any given time.
+Next, each node associates the identities of its neighbors (i.e., their port number) with their color.
+The 2-hop coloring allows us to avoid collisions through time-division, by allowing exactly a single ``color'' to beep at any given time.
 Every round of~$\pi$ can be simulated by $O(c\cdot \Delta \cdot B)$ rounds in~$BL_\eps$, where $c$ is the maximal number of colors.
-Finally, we employ a multiparty interactive coding by Rajagopalan and Schulman~\cite{RS94} (see also~\cite{ABEGH16}) that will take care of noise corrupting received messages.
-That interactive coding is given by the following theorem.

-\begin{theorem}[\cite{RS94}] Any fully-utilized $R$-round protocol~$\pi$ in the message-passing model over any network~$G$ communicating bits can efficiently be transformed into a fully-utilized noise-resilient protocol~$\Pi$ in the message-passing model that simulates~$\pi$.
-The protocol~$\Pi$ communicates messages of constant size, takes $O(R)$~rounds, and succeeds with probability $1-n(2(\Delta+1)p)^{\Omega(R)}$ given that any message is correctly received with probability~$1-p$. \end{theorem}
+To that end, the node $v$ concatenates the messages $\{M_{vu}\}_{u\in \neigh_v}$ that it needs to send in that round to a single string $M_v$ and broadcasts this message, encoded with some error correction code.
+After $O(B\Delta)$ rounds a single node $v$ will have completed communicating its~$M_v$, and thus after $O(cB\Delta)$ all the parties will have broadcast their messages without interfering with each other.
+Finally, we employ the multiparty interactive coding by Rajagopalan and Schulman~\cite{RS94} (see also~\cite{ABEGH19}) that will take care of noise corrupting received messages.
+This interactive coding is given by the following theorem. \begin{theorem}[\cite{RS94,rajagopalan94}] For any integer $t \ge 0$, any fully-utilized deterministic $R$-round protocol~$\pi$ in the message-passing model over any network~$G$ communicating bits can efficiently be transformed into a fully-utilized noise-resilient protocol~$\Pi$ in the message-passing model that simulates~$\pi$.
+The protocol~$\Pi$ communicates messages of constant size, takes $2R+t$~rounds and succeeds with probability $1-n(2(\Delta+1)p)^{\Omega(R+t)}$ given that any message is correctly received with probability~$1-p$. \end{theorem}

 The simulation of CONGEST(B) over $BL_\eps$ is formally described in Algorithm~\ref{alg:simcongest}.
-This scheme already assumes the nodes posses a 2-hop coloring with $c$ colors.
-Also note that the parties in Algorithm~\ref{alg:simcongest} are assumed to know the maximal degree~$\Delta$ of~$G$.
-This information (or a reasonable bound of it) can be derived from~$c$.
+This scheme already assumes that the nodes possess a 2-hop coloring with $c$~colors.
+Also note that the parties in Algorithm~\ref{alg:simcongest} are assumed to know the maximum degree~$\Delta$ of~$G$.
+This information (or a reasonable bound) can be derived from~$c$.